-A stunning hill with epic views of Ullswater.
+This is a stunning hill with epic views of Ullswater.
 Park your car and start your walk at St Peter’s Church in Martindale, which was built in the 1880s.
 You can walk back the same way, which is handy when visibility’s not ideal.

 The hamlet of Howtown is ideal for a visit, but also makes a brilliant kick-off point for an eventful stride to Glenridding.

 You’ll pass Ullswater lake and walk through Patterdale village.
 The weather will likely be changeable, and you’ll come across some rocky paths.
-Once you’ve completed the three hour trek, you can return via ferry boat, which usually runs sporadically until four or five in the afternoon.
+Once you’ve completed the three-hour trek, you can return via ferry boat, which usually runs sporadically until four or five in the afternoon.

-A three to four hour walk, the trek through Thirlemere to Blea Tarn is lovely, but hard going.
+A three- to four-hour walk, the trek through Thirlemere to Blea Tarn is lovely, but hard going.

 On the plus side, the work is worth it, as the view from Blea Tarn is worth a look even when the weather’s bleak.